HarwellXPS/Supra-VAMAS-Reindexer/README.md

    It works well when you have many scans and have to manually set the index of each block to the same row for each sample.

 ## Comments:
-  v1.0 is set up so that you can compile it with pyinstaller and run a standalone .exe <br />
+  v1.0 is set up so that you can compile it with pyinstaller (with --onfile option) and run a standalone .exe <br />
   Python Version: 3.6.1<br />
+  Note the python executable is significantly larger than the original CLI version A compressed expecutable is also included in the repository

 ## Instructions for use:
-  1. TBC
+  1. Run the Python script and select directory containing your VMS files
+  2. Re-indexed files will be saved with the prefix ReIndexed_
+  3. Alternatively Use the pre-comiled EXE file